 Virtual assistants can even take on the responsibility of hiring new workers, giving you more time to commit to the more pressing concerns of your business.
 Of course, this doesn’t mean you leave these things to your assistants and never greet new workers.
 You’ll still want to be a presence in the workers’ lives, even if it’s just checking to make sure they are on task.
 Leaving workers alone for days on end could lead to oversight problems down the road, especially if you have a larger workforce.

 Remote Worker Management Best Practices

-Here are a few more tips that can help anchor your larger workforce:
+Here are a few more tips that can help anchor the larger workforce:

-- Keep up Communication: As stated earlier, you’ll want to be an active part of your workers weekly routine.
-You could do the bare minimum of getting to know your worker, and if you’re mass-hiring then this may sound like the easier thing to do.
+- Keep up Communication: As stated earlier, you’ll want to be an active part of workers’ weekly routine.
+You could do the bare minimum of getting to know a worker, and if you’re mass-hiring then this may sound like the easier thing to do.
 But remember, you are hiring these workers for YOUR business, where they will be completing tasks and representing your company.
-In a way, you’d probably want to get to know your workers a bit.
+In a way, you’d probably want to get to know the workers a bit.

 - Build a System of Management: Having a larger workforce will take a lot of energy to tackle and maintain.
 If you’re doing it alone, you may find yourself becoming burned out trying to keep everyone together and on task.

-Have your workers send their concerns or questions to your virtual assistants, and let them deal with the issues.
+Have workers send their concerns or questions to virtual assistants, and let them deal with the issues.
 They’ll be able to deal with them, and tell you if anything important comes up.